 During the first 4 nights you return to the same Manor house/Gite each night where you will enjoy delicious food influenced by the neighbouring Perigord and taste some popular French wines.
 The last 3 nights on the coast gives the opportunity to enjoy the speed and strength of the horses on the beach and to swim and relax, an ideal combination.
 The accommodation and organisation are not the best on the coast, the location and riding is top class and is what people come here for.
 Be prepared to compromise on other things.

 Transfer from Bordeaux Airport at 14:00 to Bonaguil and arrival at the beautiful manor house.
 You will then have an introduction to the horses before enjoying a relaxing evening beside the swimming pool.
 Dinner at the restaurant (not included).

 This first day begins at 9am with discovery of the Cahors Vineyards and the Lot Valley.
 Today you will really get to know your horse and before lunch enjoy a fabulous 4km gallop to blow out the cobwebs!
-Today lunch is al fresco lunch and is taken on the estate of Caze.
-We’ll then pass the circular fortified village of Moncabrier on the road to Bonaguil Castle, a great work of military architecture and the last of the great fortified castles in France.
+Today lunch is al fresco and is taken on the estate of Caze.
+You’ll then pass the circular fortified village of Moncabrier on the road to Bonaguil Castle, a great work of military architecture and the last of the great fortified castles in France.
 This amazing castle has never been besieged and is in a perfect state of preservation.

 Today you will explore the region further, discovering more of the typical architecture of the time.
 Again and again we see this charming style in the hamlets dotted around the forest of Perigord.
 Lunch will be taken at the foot of the Castle of Sauveterre.
 Today you will enjoy lots of exhilarating canters and beautiful scenery but also find time to relax at the end of the afternoon beside the swimming pool in the “ Hameau du Peyrié “ or your Gite de Charme.